holymoly/mariadb-backend/README.md

 # mariadb-backend

-A nodejs based Back-End for a time tracking.
+A nodejs/mariadb based Back-End for time tracking.